The Middle Kingdom of Egypt

 The Middle Kingdom of Egypt History

-Architectural Wonders of the Middle Kingdom
+The Beginning of the Middle Kingdom

 Egyptian Middle Kingdom architecture has ranged from the continuation of styles with new features to the complete invention of new styles of architecture.
 Using structures such as fortresses, temples and pyramids, among these 12th-dynasty Pharaohs, Senusret I and Amenemhat III were more prominent in launching big construction programs.
 Middle Kingdom pyramids were different from the pyramid architecture of the Old Kingdom: its kernels were made of mud bricks, and the casing was of limestone.